 What happens next?

-- If a review violates our guidelines but it can be brought into line - e.g. if it contains offensive words that can be removed - it will be temporarily hidden until the review's author makes the appropriate changes.
+- If the review does violate our guidelines and it can be brought into line (e.g. if it includes personal information that can be removed) it will be temporarily hidden until the review's author makes the appropriate changes.
 If they don't, the review will stay offline indefinitely.

-- If a review violates our guidelines and it can’t be brought into line - e.g. if it's found to be fake - it will be removed.
+- If the review does violate our guidelines and it can’t be brought into line (e.g. if the reviewer wasn’t eligible to write the review), it will be removed.

-Can I notify Trustpilot about multiple reviews on a company profile page?
+Can I flag multiple reviews on a company profile page?

-Notifying us about reviews should be limited to instances where you have legitimate concerns and can show a particular reason why a review is suspicious or violates one or more of our rules.
-Please be aware that notifying a large number of reviews or re-notifying reviews you've previously flagged without good reason can be considered misuse of our notifying function.
+You should only flag a review when you have legitimate concerns that it violates our rules for one of the reasons listed above.
+Please be aware that flagging a large number of reviews or re-flagging reviews without good reason can be considered misuse of our notifying function.

-Note: If you notice any suspicious activities or have information about misuse or abuse of Trustpilot's community, you can use our whistleblower function to contact our Compliance Team directly — just send an email to email@example.com.
+Note: If you notice any suspicious activities or have information about misuse or abuse of Trustpilot's community, you can use our whistleblower function to contact our Content Integrity Team directly.
 We'll investigate the allegations and the evidence, and take appropriate steps to address any problems.

-You won't be sent an email if someone notifies us about your review.
-However, if our Compliance Team finds that your review does violate our guidelines, you'll receive an email letting you know what you can do to help you get your review back online.
+You won't be told every time someone flags one of your reviews—we don’t want to send you emails unnecessarily!
+You’ll only get an email if we find that your review does violate our guidelines, and we’ll let you know what you can do to help get your review back online.